 Therefore, going back to the original issue of ‘how’ such judgment takes place, I think the first thing to mention is that the word ‘investigative’ should not really be used.

-If we keep it as just a simple ‘judgement’, on the basis that the early Seventh Day Adventists simply named the same thing an ‘investigative judgement’, then this helps takes away a layer of confusion and focus on the same issue straight away.
+If we keep it as just a simple ‘judgment,’ based on the early Seventh-day Adventists simply naming the same thing an ‘investigative judgment,’ this helps clear a layer of confusion and focus on the same issue straight away.

 Next, let’s realise that we’re only saved by receiving Christ’s righteousness, that He paid the price for by His spilt blood and atoning sacrifice.
-Our works have nothing to do this, they are like filthy rags to God.
+Our works have nothing to do with this; they are like filthy rags to God.

-This is bread-and-butter Protestant Christianity, that we are only saved by God’s grace, which the Seventh Day Adventists do completely believe.
+This is bread-and-butter Protestant Christianity that we are only saved by God’s grace, which Seventh-day Adventists do completely believe.

-Our names are then added into the Book of Life when we do become a Christian, and we receive the Holy Spirt to enable us to become born again as new creations in Christ.
+Our names are then added into the Book of Life when we become a Christian, and we receive the Holy Spirit to enable us to become born again as new creations in Christ.

-Therefore, when we come to judgement, we are looking at what actions and fruits have resulted from this change inside us.
+Therefore, when we come to judgment, we are looking at what actions and fruits have resulted from this change inside us.

-This is on the basis that if we have been genuinely saved, then we will be different people with an increasing ability to live rights with out sin.
+This is on the basis that if we have been genuinely saved, then we will be different people with an increasing ability to live right without sin.

-Living sin-free is a realistic goal to aim for, just like two people getting married and committing to be faithful with each other for the rest of lives; love for each others enables them to aim to live rightly.
+Living sin-free is a realistic goal to aim for, just like two people getting married and committing to being faithful with each other for the rest of their lives; love for each other enables them to aim to live rightly.

-And when we do sin, this should be more of a slip-up than a regular trend, which causes us to then instinctively confess our sin and repent to God.
+And when we do sin, this should be more of a slip-up than a regular trend, which causes us to confess our sin and repent to God instinctively.